Welcome to the Wake County Register of Deeds Office, where excellent customer service is our top priority.

 Approximately 230,000 documents are processed by our office each year.
 This amounts to 1.1 million pages of real estate documents, marriage licenses, notary oaths and maps.
 Every day registry employees work tirelessly to ensure that the documents we record reflect the trust that our patrons place in us.
 This commitment to excellence is the very foundation of our service.

 By law, the Register of Deeds serves as custodian and manager of large volumes of public records.
 The Register of Deeds is legally charged with the integrity, completeness, accuracy and safekeeping of these public records.
 Registers of Deeds are elected to four-year terms by the citizens of the county.
 I am serving my fifth term as Wake County Register of Deeds.
-The Wake County Register of Deeds staff is composed of the Register of Deeds, Deputy Director Register of Deeds, Chief Assistant Register of Deeds, 5 Administrative Supervisors, 8 Registers of Deeds Specialists, 21 Registers of Deeds Technicians and an IT staff of four.
+The Wake County Register of Deeds staff is composed of the Register of Deeds, Deputy Director Register of Deeds, Administrative Services Coordinator, 5 Administrative Supervisors, 8 Registers of Deeds Specialists, 21 Registers of Deeds Technicians and an IT staff of four.

 We use the most current technology to ensure easy access and retrieval of all our records and provide a courteous and professional environment.
 In June 1999 we unveiled our new document imaging system, BOOKS, which allows Wake County citizens to search for recorded documents and maps through our website.
 Ours was the first Register of Deeds Office in North Carolina to offer online retrieval of recorded documents, and we work continually to improve our system.